4 CEUs for chiropractors and massage therapists*. This course should also meet the 2-credit nutrition requirement for NJ chiropractors.

 Certificates of Completion are emailed to students approximately 5 business days after the course.

 This lecture will cover the role of bacteria in your gut and the way they influence how you experience emotion.
-It is an adaptation of a much longer course that was originally taught in-person at the school.
+It will also explain how important the gut microbiome is to overall health and how the vagus nerve connects mind and gut.

 Upon completion, participants should be able to: